learn-co-curriculum/js-advanced-functions-collection-processing-methods/README.md

 ## Introduction

 As programmers, we wonder about the world, come up with questions and then ask a computer to help us manipulate data to find answers.
 Many of those questions can be resolved by "polling" every member in a collection.
-We'd typically "poll" each number in the collection and feed that value to a calculation (French Word For _x_) _or_ aggregate that value into a running value (like a total).
+We'd typically "poll" each number in the collection and feed that value to a calculation (Look up the French word For _x_) _or_ aggregate that value into a running value (like a total).

 Here are some real-world questions: